 - Time Series Databases

-How many steps are there in an ETL Process?
+How many steps are there in a Database ETL Process?

 The 5 steps that comprise the ETL process are as follows: